Dear Campus Community:

 This year’s pre-doctoral Diversity Scholars: Natasha Bissonauth (Art History); Sae-Mi Lee (Exercise and Sport Sciences); Henrietta Awo Osei-Anto (Health Promotion and Physical Education); and Kayla Wheeler (Philosophy and Religion), joined Ithaca College’s inaugural post-doctoral fellow, Dr. Nandadevi Cortes Rodriguez (Biology) in hosting a conversation about their scholarly research.
 Our community has been enriched by these distinguished scholars and their time spent teaching and researching on our campus.

 Mobile Food Pantry

 In collaboration with the Food Bank of the Southern Tier, Ithaca College hosted three Mobile Food Pantry visits during the spring semester.
 When the Mobile Food Pantry is on campus, all members of the IC community are welcome to “shop” free of charge, choosing items that they needed.
-All remaining food not selected are given to local community organizations in support of their community-based program food needs.
+All remaining food not selected is given to local community organizations in support of their community-based program food needs.
 Dates for the fall semester will be announced in August.

 Focus Asia Month

 During the month of April, the annual celebration of Asian American and Pacific Islander culture and histories took place.
 Through programs and events that are both fun and educational, important achievements and issues that surround the AAPI community were highlighted.
 Click here for a list of programs that were held.

 This spring semester festival has become an important showcase for AAPI cinema and culture for Ithaca College and the Ithaca community.
 This year marks the successful completion of the third annual film festival.